 The Board proposes the following seven individuals as nominees for directorship.
-Each of the nominees proposed by the Board is presently a director of the Corporation, except for M. Erick Shields.
+Each of the nominees proposed by the Board is presently a director of the Corporation.

-André P. Boulet Louis Flamand Terry L. Fretz Sybil Dahan Tarique Saiyed Guy Dancosse Erick Shields
+André P. Boulet Louis Flamand Jacques Bernier Terry L. Fretz Sybil Dahan Borys Chabursky Tarique Saiyed